wp-plugins/cp-polls/README.txt

 * Visual form builder included to design the polls
 * Fixed minor XSS vulnerabiliy in votes list

+= 1.0.2 =
+* Compatible with latest WP versions
+* Bug fixed in the verification of limits per IP address
+* New feature to filter by both IP and Cookies
+* Fixed notices that appeared with WP_DEBUG in true
+* Fixed issue with tags
+* Fixed warning that appeared with PHP safe mode restrictions

 == Upgrade Notice ==